PedroG1018/Google_Books_Android_App/README.md

 Link to app demo: https://youtu.be/caP_95055es

 Note: You must generate your own Google API key to run the app.
-Create an APIKeys.java file and place your key in there.
+Create an ApiKeys.java file and place your key in there.

 ## Login Info